yrsong15/HomeSweetHome/README.md

 ## Programming Log

+**Sept 9th**
++ Implemented Level One and Level Two
++ Working on algorithmically different Level Two

+**Sept 7th**
++ Implemented levels to enable smooth transitions between modes.
++ Pushed initial version of game

+**Sept 6th**
++ Updated image to vector files for better view.

+**Sept 5th**
++ Added cheat code to game: **Clicking on the vertical-moving strawberry will automatically end game**
++ Struggling (mightily) with implementing end-of-game messages.

+**Sept 4th**
++ Completed crude version of Intro Page which leads to main game by mouse click input.

 **Sept 3rd**
 + Completed crude version of Level One.
 Game automatically shuts down when all three strawberries are consumed.

-**Sept 4th**
-+ Completed crude version of Intro Page which leads to main game by mouse click input.

-**Sept 5th**
-+ Added cheat code to game: **Clicking on the vertical-moving strawberry will automatically end game**
-+ Struggling (mightily) with implementing end-of-game messages.

-**Sept 6th**
-+ Updated image to vector files for better view.

-**Sept 7th**
-+ Implemented levels to enable smooth transitions between modes.
-+ Pushed initial version of game

 **TODO**
 + TODO: Implement Winning Condition (ex: within 10 seconds, show clock in game as well)